mholling/nswtopo/README.markdown

 Map Configuration
 =================

-By editing the `config.yml` file you can customise a number of aspects of your map, including the colour and patterns used for various features and which layers to exclude.
+By editing `config.yml` you can customise a number of aspects of your map, including the colour and patterns used for various features and which layers to exclude.
 If no other configuration is provided, reasonable defaults are used.
-The customisation options are shown below with their default values:
+The customisation options are shown below with their default values.

-    # Set the scale and print resolution of the map.
-300-400 ppi is probably optimal for most maps, and
-    # gives a resolution of about 2.1 metres per pixel at 1:25000.
-Going beyond 400 ppi will not yield any
-    # more detail, will make the downloads slower and will blow out the megapixel count considerably.
-(The
-    # size of map features mostly scales with ppi but not with the map scale.)
+Set the scale and print resolution of the map as follows.
+300-400 ppi is probably optimal for most maps, and gives a resolution of about 2.1 metres per pixel at 1:25000.
+Going beyond 400 ppi will not yield any more detail, will make the downloads slower and will blow out the megapixel count considerably.
+(The size of map features mostly scales with ppi but not with the map scale.)

     scale: 25000              # desired map scale (1:25000 in this case)
     ppi: 300                  # print resolution in pixels per inch

-    # Set the filename for the output map and related files.
+Set the filename for the output map and related files.

     name: map                 # filename to use for the final map image(s) and related georeferencing files

-    # Specify the contour spacing.
-The standard contour coverage is 10m for eastern NSW and 20m for central
-    # and western NSW (and most of the Snowy Mountains, disappointingly).
-Large scale contour data
-    # (source: 2) at 1m or 2m intervals seems limited to towns and coastal areas, and while attractive is
-    # probably not of much use as the contours do not match up with watercourse features very well.
+Specify the contour spacing.
+The standard contour coverage is 10m for eastern NSW and 20m for central and western NSW (and most of the Snowy Mountains, disappointingly).
+Large scale contour data (source: 2) at 1m or 2m intervals seems limited to towns and coastal areas, and while attractive is probably not of much use as the contours do not match up with watercourse features very well.

     contours:
       interval: 10            # contour interval in metres